To help students learn subject matter and skills that will contribute to their development as mature, able, and responsible men and women.

 - Must comply with all District rules and regulations.

 - Such alternatives to the above qualifications as the Board may find appropriate and acceptable.

 - Meets and instructs assigned classes in the locations and at the times designated.

 - Plans a program of study that, as much as possible, meets the individual needs, interests, and abilities of the students.

 - Creates a classroom environment that is conducive to learning and appropriate to the maturity and interests of the students.

 - Prepares for classes assigned and shows written evidence of preparation upon request of immediate superior.

 - Encourages students to set and maintain standards of classroom behavior.

-- Guides the learning process toward the achievement of curriculum goals and, in harmony with the goals, establishes clear objectives for all lessons units, and projects to communicate these objectives to the students.
+- Guides the learning process toward the achievement of curriculum goals and, in harmony with the goals, establishes clear objectives for all lessons, units, and projects to communicate these objectives to students.